 An urgent enquiry was called for by the Welsh opposition parties in order to investigate the increase in payouts.
 The Welsh government has, however, explained that in England the situation is exactly the same.
 They believe that because the government has made changes to the Discount Rate for Personal Injuries, compensation claims in respect of medical negligence across the United Kingdom as a whole were on the increase.

+You’ve now reached the compensation calculator section of our University Hospital of Wales negligence claims guide.
 There are a number of factors that should be taken into account when calculating the amount of a negligence settlement you might receive from the University Hospital of Wales, Cardiff.
-You would need to undergo a medical assessment of your condition with an independent doctor who would produce a report that would be used to calculated the level of medical negligence compensation you could be entitled to receive.
+You would need to undergo a medical assessment of your condition with an independent doctor who would produce a report that would be used to calculate the level of medical negligence compensation you could be entitled to receive.

 A personal injury claims calculator would only give you a rough estimate of the amount of compensation that you might expect to get.
 These often work as a rough guide based on what injury you have received.
 This sum may not be as accurate as it could be, however.